 Note: If both DataSource peers reply with data then the updates will be duplicated, so this configuration should not be used if both peers have the same data.
-This combination is more likely to be useful when you are not sure which peer has which data.
+This combination is more likely to be useful when you are not sure which peer has what data.

-Specifying priority or failover You can configure a data service to send to an alternative Data Source peer if your first choice of peer is down, for example:
+Specifying priority or You can configure a data service to send to an alternative DataSource peer if your first choice of failover peer is down, for example: add-data-service service-name MyService include-pattern ^/NA/ add-source-group required true add-priority label src1 end-priority add-priority label src2 end-priority end-source-group end-data-service This will only request from peer src2 if peer src1 is down.

-add-data-service

-service-name MyService

-include-pattern ^/NA/

-add-source-group

-required true

-add-priority

-label srcl

-end-priority

-add-priority

-label src2

-end-priority

-end-source-group

-end-data-service

-This will only request from peer src2 if peer src1 is down.

 More complex mappings More complex combinations of DataSource peers can be defined.
-For example: add-data-service service-name MyService include-pattern ^/NA/ add-source-group add-priority label src1 label src2 end-priority end-source-group add-source-group add-priority label src3 label src4 end-priority end-source-group end-data-service This results in the server sending requests to two DataSource peers simultaneously, one from src1 and src2 on a round robin basis, and one from src3 and src4 on a round robin basis.
-Waiting for responses Use the following parameter in the configuration file rttpd.conf to set the timeout period to wait for responses from a peer following a request for data. service-request-timeout Time in seconds that the Liberator will wait for a Service to answer a request-after this time the Liberator will send a discard to all peers that have not responded to request from another peer if the service defines a suitable alternative.
-A discard is sent to the datasource peer ro cancel the timed out request.
-This value can be overridden for an individual service by using the request-timeout option of the add-data-service entry (see Data services on page 200).

-source-request-timeout Time in seconds that the Liberator will wait for an individual DataSource to answer a request-after this time Liberator will attempt to request from another peer if the service defines a suitable alternative.
-A discard is sent to the datasource peer ro cancel the timed out request.
-This value can be overridden for an individual source by using the request-timeout option of the add-peer entry (see add-peer on page 190).
-Waiting for requests Use the following parameter in the configuration file rttpd.conf to set the timeout per for a request for data before discarding the data from Liberator's cache. active-discard-timeout Time in seconds that the Liberator will hold on to an active object after the last user stops viewing it.
+For example: add-data-service service-name MyService include-pattern ^/NA/ add-source-group add-priority label src1 label src2 end-priority end-source-group add-source-group add-priority label src3 label src4 end-priority end-source-group end-data-service sending requests to two DataSource peers simultaneously, one to 2 has the smallest number of existing subscriptions, and one to as the smallest number of existing subscriptions.
+Waiting for responses Use the following parameters in the configuration file rttpd.conf to set the timeout period to wait for responses from a peer following a request for data. service-request-timeout Time in seconds that the Liberator will wait for a Service to answer a request-after this time the Liberator will send a discard to all peers that have not responded to request from another peer if the service defines a suitable alternative.
+A discard is sent to the DataSource peer to cancel the timed out request.
+This value can be overridden for an individual service by using the request-timeout option of the add-data-service entry (see page 211). source-request-timeout Time in seconds that the Liberator will wait for an individual DataSource to answer a request-after this time Liberator will attempt to request from another peer if the service defines a suitable alternative.
+A discard is sent to the datasource peer to cancel the timed out request.
+This value can be overridden for an individual source by using the request-timeout option of the add-peer entry (see page 199).
+Waiting for requests • • er in the configuration file rttpd.conf to set the timeout period to wait e discarding the data from Liberator's cache. active-discard-timeout Time in seconds that the Liberator will hold on to an active object after the last user stops viewing it.
 After this time Liberator will also send a discard instruction to the peer to cancel the request.
-See page 175.
+See page 182.